mrsmkl/old-wasm-wiki/Merkleization-with-JIT.md

 * native C: 0.03 s factorial 1234567890 2.6 s
 * node.js JIT: 0.09 s factorial 1234567890 2.6 s

+It seems that at least for some kind of computation, JIT will have a much better efficiency.
+The most general way to implement merkleization is by using instrumentation, but we need access to data such as contents of stack, which is not accessible easily.
+For this reason we would have to instrument the code so that it builds an explicit stack in parallel to the internal stack.
+But doing this in a naive way might erase the performance gains.

 ## Critical path

 Let's have a coarse measure of number of steps: Each function call is a step, and each loop iteration is a step.